formkit/docs-content/inputs/button.md

           },
           {
             name: 'help',
-            content: 'This is a button. '
+            content: 'Click this button to submit. '
           }
         ]
       }